 In the United States, greenhouse gas emissions come primarily from the burning of fossil fuels in energy use.

 Carbon Dioxide is the main greenhouse gas.
-In 2008, 81% of human-caused greenhouse gas emissions were carbon dioxide emissions, resulting from the burning of fossil fuels, solid waste, trees, wood, and other chemical reactions.
+In 2013, 82% of human-caused greenhouse gas emissions were carbon dioxide emissions, resulting from the burning of fossil fuels, solid waste, trees, wood, and other chemical reactions.

 Methane and Other Gases